lorisunjunbin/petp/readme.md

 - Upgrade to new wxpython to support python3.10+: https://wxpython.org/Phoenix/snapshot-builds/, https://docs.wxpython.org/MigrationGuide.html

 ## DONE:
+2022-03-28： Loop for times
 2021-09-22: Execution grid copy & paste, right-click on the row, context menu show up, then Copy or Paste

 2021-10-02: [BEAUTIFUL_SOUPProcessor](./core/processors/BEAUTIFUL_SOUPProcessor.py)

+## Limitation on Mac M1:
+  - seems wxpython401 doesn't suport mac m1 chip, by far PETP does NOT work on my daily-driver, feel sad and try to figure out asap.

 ## tips: